CARV-ICS-FORTH/knot/docs/user-guide.md

 When impersonating another user, the whole interface changes to what the user sees and the user icon at the top-right of the screen darkens to signify "impersonation mode".
 The user menu provides the option to stop impersonating and return to the original user's view.

 Selecting "Teams" from the menu on the left will take you to the teams screen, where you can create new teams and manage the existing ones.

+Additionally, the "admin" user can access to the "admin" file domain, which hosts the default theme and default set of service templates.